$K$-theory of two-dimensional substitution tiling spaces from $AF$-algebras: Substitution tiling spaces and inverse limits

-where \(U_m\subseteq AP_m\) is acu.
+where \(U_m\subseteq AP_m\) is \hyperlink{acu}{acu}.
 While it appears to not be open in the subspace topology of the \(AP\)-complexes, border-forcing says that one can look at sufficiently-high preimages to obtain (unions of) open balls in the correct topology.\\ Notice that, on taking the inverse system at face value, it appears impossible for there to be a translation action, since it may be that the translation vector is large enough to cross from one supertile into another, thus cross a branch, where it becomes ill-defined.
 In fact, this is possible had we not collared.
-Border-forcing resolves this issue of crossing a boundary.\\ Suppose that we are given a \((p_0,\ldots)\in\varprojlim_n(AP_n,\sigma)\) and an \(x\in\mathbb{R}^d\) to act on the point.
+Border-forcing resolves this issue of crossing a boundary.

+Suppose that we are given a \((p_0,\ldots)\in\varprojlim_n(AP_n,\sigma)\) and an \(x\in\mathbb{R}^d\) to act on the point.
 Let \(N\) be the level at which the substitution forces the border, and let \(n\) be the level at which \(\pi_n\) on every patch of radius \(x+\epsilon\) is contractible.
-Then, for all \(m\geq n\), patches of radius \(x+\epsilon\) are also contractible under \(\pi_m\).
+Then, for all \(m\geq n\), patches of radius \(x+\epsilon\) also have their images under \(\pi_m\) contractible.
 For each such \(m\), let \(U\subseteq AP_{m+N}\) be the preimage of the set of \(d\)-cells incident to \(p_m\) that contains \(p_{m+N}\).
 By border-forcing, its image under \(\sigma^N\) is unbranched.
-By construction, this image contains the well-defined translation \(p_m+x\).
+By construction, this image contains the well-defined translation \(p_m+x\) (\cref{figure:inverse-limit-action}).
 Repeating this for all \(m\geq n\) picks a branch in each of the \(AP_m\)-complexes and a point in it compatible with \(\sigma\).
-Applying \(\sigma\) sufficiently many times yields the rest of the coordinates between \(0\) and \(n\).\\ We denote this action by \((p_0,\ldots)+x\), as the coordinates themselves represent the location of the origin in the tiling relative to each of the supertiles.\\ We have proven the following corollary to \cref{theorem:anderson-putnam}. \begin{corollary} Under the action \(\mathbb{R}^d\ \rotatebox[origin=c]{-90}{\(\circlearrowright\)}\ \varprojlim_n(AP_n,\sigma)\), where
+Applying \(\sigma\) sufficiently many times yields the rest of the coordinates between \(0\) and \(n\).\\ We denote this action by \((p_0,\ldots)+x\), as the coordinates themselves represent the location of the origin in the tiling relative to each of the supertiles.\\ We have proven the following corollary to \cref{theorem:anderson-putnam} that is due to \cite{kellendonk95}. \begin{corollary}[Kellendonk] Under the action \(\mathbb{R}^d\ \rotatebox[origin=c]{-90}{\(\circlearrowright\)}\ \varprojlim_n(AP_n,\sigma)\), where